High-energy coal to help Australia miners steam ahead in Asia

 That is particularly appealing for Asian buyers looking to feed newer, less-polluting coal-fired power stations.

-“That is why Yanzhou sees this as a strategic long term investment, because it is not beholden to what happens in China,” said Reinhold Schmidt, managing director of Yancoal Australia, which is controlled by Yanzhou Coal and operates nine mines in Australia.
+“That is why Yanzhou sees this as a strategic long term investment, because it is not beholden to what happens in China,” said Reinhold Schmidt, managing director of Yancoal Australia (YAL.AX), which is controlled by Yanzhou Coal and operates nine mines in Australia.

 The International Energy Agency expects India to overtake China as the world’s biggest coal importer in the next five years, projecting Indian coal demand will nearly triple to 1.3 billion tonnes a year between 2013 and 2040.
 It sees Southeast Asian coal demand more than tripling to 446 million tonnes during that period.